jameslawler/notes/docs/portuguese/verbs/todo/mudar.md

 1. Changing a Habit or Behavior:

-   - Portuguese: "Eu mudei minha dieta para uma alimentação mais saudável."
+   - Portuguese: Alterar um hábito ou comportamento - ex: Eu mudei minha dieta para uma alimentação mais saudável.
-   - English: "I changed my diet to a healthier one."
+   - English: Change a habit or behaviour - e.g: I changed my diet to a healthier one.

 2. Moving to a New Place:

-   - Portuguese: "Tu mudaste para uma cidade diferente?"
+   - Portuguese: Mudar para um novo local - ex: Tu mudaste para uma cidade diferente?
-   - English: "Did you move to a different city?"
+   - English: Move to a new location - e.g: Did you move to a different city?

-3. Planning for Future Changes:

-   - Portuguese: "Ele/ela/você mudará de emprego no próximo ano."
-   - English: "He/she/you will change jobs next year."

-4. Adjusting or Altering Something:
+3. Adjusting or Altering Something:

-   - Portuguese: "Nós mudamos a cor da parede da sala."
+   - Portuguese: Ajustar ou alterar algo - ex: Nós mudamos a cor da parede da sala.
-   - English: "We changed the color of the living room wall."
+   - English: Adjust or alter something - e.g: We changed the color of the living room wall.

-5. Shifting Perspectives or Opinions:

-   - Portuguese: "Eles/elas/vocês mudam de ideia frequentemente."
-   - English: "They/you change their minds frequently."

 ## Exercises